Heimdal Security Review: Quick Expert Summary

 Yes, but only for Android users.
 Heimdal’s mobile app is called Thor Mobile Security, but it’s not very good.
 While it offers network traffic scanning and a malware scanner, Heimdal’s Android app misleadingly suggests that its DarkLayer Guard feature is a VPN, which it is not.
-And it also doesn’t provide any of the useful features provided by competitors like McAfee and Bitdefender, such as anti-theft protection, a VPN, parental controls, and system cleanup tools.
+And it also doesn’t provide any of the useful features provided by competitors like Norton and Bitdefender, such as an app advisor, a VPN, or identity theft protection.

 What is Heimdal Thor Agent?

 Thor Agent is the in-app name of Heimdal’s antivirus software.
 It’s confusing, but Heimdal’s Premium Security Home package contains an antivirus program that is labeled Thor Agent in the user interface.
 Heimdal Thor Agent includes antivirus scanning and real-time malware detection — it performed pretty well in my testing, except for the fact that it crashed repeatedly while scanning my gaming PC.

 Also, Heimdal’s security software is packed with confusing terms, like X-ploit Resilience, DarkLayer Guard, and VectorN Protection.
 I’m not the only one who finds it confusing, though — I was surprised to see that Heimdal doesn’t properly label its own features on its online knowledge base!

 Does Heimdal include a VPN?